Being Part of a Family That Speaks a Language I Don’t Understand

 But, if you’re talking about me, please don’t make it so obvious!

-Jessica is a grade 12 student at FHCI and is the Technology Editor for The Golden Falcon newspaper.
+Jessica is a grade 12 student at FHCI and is a Technology Editor for The Golden Falcon newspaper.